 A year before graduating from college, he played his first gig with a jazz quartet in Semiramis Intercontinental downtown Cairo.
 Since that time he has played in a lot of different venues with most jazz singers & musicians in the scene in Egypt.
 He has played for audiences in various events and weddings as a solo pianist and with other musicians, too.

 In Vancouver, he has moved forward with his professional career on all fronts.
-Besides teaching privately, he also currently teaches at Wesbrook community centre on UBC campus.
+Besides teaching privately, he has also taught at Wesbrook community centre on UBC campus for three years.

-As a pianist, Bassem has a distinctive sound fusing ethnic oriental music with jazz and pop.
-His originals in Arabic and English, touch the heart of listeners from different backgrounds and cultures.
-His overflowing creativity is utilized in his teaching as well.
+As a pianist, Bassem has a distinctive sound fusing ethnic Middle Eastern music with jazz and pop.
+His originals in Arabic and English touch the hearts of listeners from different backgrounds and cultures.
+His overflowing creativity is utilized in everything he does.

-Bassem also has a bachelor’s degree in public relations and advertising while his wife is working on her Ph.D. from the University of British Columbia.
+Bassem has a bachelor’s degree in public relations and advertising from Cairo University while his wife Mary is finishing her Ph.D. in educational studies from University of British Columbia.